MR-D05/Resume/README.md

 **Key Achievements:**

--   Implementede an Angular diagnostic tool addressing high impact automatic provisioning issues.
+-   Implemented an Angular diagnostic tool addressing high impact automatic provisioning issues.

--   Designed Symphony backend for an active subscriber dashboard.
+-   Designed a Laravel and Symphony backend for an active subscriber dashboard.

--   Write and implement 5+ comprehensive test suites (Acceptance, API, and Unit) for APIs internal to Block Communications.
+-   Wrote and implemented 5+ comprehensive test suites (Acceptance, API, and Unit) for APIs internal to Block Communications.

 # Hobbies/Projects